-We've seen that books are great for attracting mates.
-After lovebirds pair off, they tend to take on another function: as excellent (and meaning-loaded) gifts.
-Every titles sends a particular message, and if your partner is in the habit of gifting you reading material, you do well to learn how to decode their offerings.
-Here, we've broken down five kinds of messages books can send, with five examples to look forward to (or watch out for).
+At Bookish, we've written about how reading certain books is great for attracting mates.
+Once they've paired off, new lovers often find that books also make excellent (albeit meaning-loaded) gifts.
+Every title sends a particular message--some good, and some bad.
+If your partner gives you reading material this holiday, you should know how to decode their offering.
+Here, we've broken down five kinds of messages your lover might be trying to send you by giving you a book, with five examples of books to look forward to (or watch out for).

 Any book that Monica Lewinsky gifted to Bill Clinton is bound, for better or worse, to raise the temperature of a relationship.
 In "Vox," high smut virtuoso Nicholson Baker creates a full-blown erotic tale out of a single conversation between a man and woman calling into an anonymous phone sex hot-line.
 With only words to entice the other, the protagonists engage in an increasingly frank dialogue about everything from lingerie catalogs to pornography.
 Even if the gift of "Vox" doesn't lead to intimacy, it'll certainly succeed in getting the two of you to talk about it.

 Type of book: Hedonistic/nihilistic European literature